 What Australia's December 2026 AI Requirements Mean for Your Business

-Most businesses think the December 2026 AI laws are about "AI regulation."
+Most businesses think the December 2026 automated decision-making obligations are about "AI regulation."

 They're not.

-And if you're using tools like Copilot, ChatGPT, or AI features in your CRM, this already applies to you.
+And if you're using tools like Copilot, ChatGPT, or AI features in your CRM, this is worth checking before the obligation commences.

 If: